-To measure improved resist conformation at higher pressures we used AOI to test for circuitry defects which are associated with poor resist conformation, such as "opens", nicks, dish-downs, and line thinning on a print & etch test pattern, at air pressures of 4 Bars and 7 Bars with an ASL-24 automatic sheet laminator (see Table 1).
+To measure improved resist conformation at higher pressures, AOI was used to test for circuitry defects which are associated with poor resist conformation, such as "opens", nicks, dish-downs, and line thinning on a print & etch test pattern, at air pressures of 4 Bars and 7 Bars with an ASL-24 automatic sheet laminator (Table 1).
 The two pressures correspond to forces of 36 lbs/in and 62 lbs/in, respectively.
 At the higher pressure, defects were reduced 79% from the lower pressure level.
 While this is a significant reduction, it is difficult to take advantage of the higher pressure because the lamination rolls bend under the increased pressure.

 This roll bending results in an uneven roll footprint on the resist: the footprint is narrow at the center of the rolls and wider at the ends.
 This means that the pressure on the resist at the center is less than at the ends.
 Laminator suppliers are aware of this phenomenon and try to build the rolls as sturdy as is practical.
-Residual roll bending can be compensated for with rolls which are "crowned" (Ref.
-2).
+Residual roll bending can be compensated for with rolls which are "crowned".
 A crowned roll has a rubber covering which is thicker in the center than at the edges and changes gradually from center to edge, resulting in a curved profile.
 In this case we found that the correct amount of crown for the ASL-24 was in the range of 3-4 mils (75-100 microns).
-Figures 3 and 4 illustrate footprints caused by a bending straight roll and that of a crowned roll.
+Figures 3 and 4 illustrate footprints caused